clirimemini/Keye/README.md

 Install the dependencies:

->$ python install -r requirements.txt (Or python3 install -r requirements.txt)
+>$ pip install -r requirements.txt (or pip3 install -r requirements.txt)

 Next step is to create a Slack workspace, to where new recognized changes of URLs will be sent to.
 Just browse to [https://slack.com/](https://slack.com/) and create a free account.